Loan Guide for Small Businesses

 Government Based Start-up Loans

-The previous small business loan guarantee scheme no longer exists but there are other new options.
+The previous small business loan guarantee scheme no longer exists, but there are other new options.

-- Onelondon loan scheme is a government backed scheme providing loans from £1,000 up to £25,000 for younger entrepreneurs between the ages of 18 and 35.
-Interest rates are fixed at 6% and this scheme offers help in applying together with mentoring once you start trading.
-You can apply online or call their helpline on 0845 603 2820 for further information.|
+|Newable||Newable is a government backed scheme providing loans from £1,000 up to £25,000 for younger entrepreneurs between the ages of 18 and 35.
+The loans have fixed interest rates at 6%, and this scheme offers help in applying together with mentoring once you start trading.
+You can apply online or call their helpline on 0207 940 1572 for further information.|

-|Regional||Various regional start up loan schemes under the umbrella of the above scheme are also available.
-These include startuploansnortheast.co.uk.
+|Regional||Various regional start-up loan schemes under the umbrella of the above program are also available.
+These include The PNE Group|

-- The funding circle is a peer to peer lending group.
-So far over £141 million has been lent to UK businesses from 52,000 people who invest in the group.
+|The Funding Circle||The Funding Circle is a peer-to-peer lending group.
+So far, they've lent over £141 million to UK businesses from 52,000 people who invested in the scheme.|

-Other Types of Business Loan
+Other Types of Business Loans

-If you need investment for an existing business various schemes are available.
+If you need investment for an existing business, various schemes are available.

 Credit Card Debt